 How It All Began by Eric Hadley, CEO

 “When I was growing up I thought that I was going to be a cartoon artist.
-Then in the later years of high school I was going to be an architect, followed by an Army Officer, which lead to a Law Enforcement Officer, and, lastly a Naval Officer.
-When it was all said and done with, I became a Licensed, United States Coast Guard Merchant Marine Engineer who, right out of college went to work for the United States Navy’s Military Sealift Command.
+Then, in the later years of high school.
+I was going to be an architect, followed by an Army Officer, which lead to a Law Enforcement Officer, and lastly a Naval Officer.
+When it was all said and done, I became a Licensed, United States Coast Guard Merchant Marine Engineer who, right out of college went to work for the United States Navy’s Military Sealift Command.

 I was a small town country boy from Paris Texas who, upon graduation, went to bootcamp in Ft.
-Knox Kentucky to compete for an Army Scholarship as part of the United States Army Early Commissioning Program.
-After bootcamp I reported to my sponsoring school, New Mexico Military Institute in Roswell NM, a two year junior college.
-While I earned a scholarship, ultimately I decided to turn it down for personal reasons… basically they weren’t going to guarantee that I could drive tanks… What can I say?
-I have always been enamored by big pieces of equipment… In the end though, I still went to school and graduated from NMMI with a Liberal Arts Degree before transferring up to Maine Maritime Academy in Castine ME.
+Knox Kentucky to compete for an Army Scholarship; as part of the United States Army Early Commissioning Program.
+After bootcamp, I reported to my sponsoring school, New Mexico Military Institute in Roswell NM, a two-year junior college.
+While I earned a scholarship, ultimately I decided to turn it down for personal reasons… basically, they weren’t going to guarantee that I could drive tanks… What can I say?
+I have always been enamored by big pieces of equipment… In the end, I still went to school and graduated from NMMI, with a Liberal Arts Degree, before transferring up to Maine Maritime Academy in Castine ME.
 During my time in Castine, I again competed for a scholarship.
 This time it was for the Navy to which, again, I had earned one.
-Upon graduation I was commissioned as an Ensign in the Untied States Navy’s Individual Ready Reserve program.
-Growing up in a small town in north east Texas I rarely made it out of the state, let along the country.
-Whats funny is that by the time I had graduated college I had already been to 13 different countries.
-Needless to say I was bitten by the travel bug.
+Upon graduation, I was commissioned as an Ensign in the United States Navy’s Individual Ready Reserve program.
+Growing up in a small town in northeast Texas, I rarely made it out of the state, let along the country.
+What’s funny is that by the time I had graduated college I had already been to 13 different countries.
+Needless to say, I was bitten by the travel bug.